National frameworks to address hate crime in Austria

 Hate crime recording and data collection

 In November 2020, the Ministry of Interior (MoI) introduced a new electronic recording and data collection mechanism.
 The mechanism is complemented by an internal police decree, which provides a monitoring definition of hate crime and quality management standards.
-Together, the mechanism and decree enable potential hate crimes to be flagged by recording the following bias motivations: age, handicap, gender, skin colour, national or ethnic origin, religion (including subcategories), sexual orientation, social status, and world view.
+Together, the mechanism and decree enable potential hate crimes to be flagged by recording the following bias motivations and subcategories: (1) age, handicap, (2) gender, (3) skin colour, national or ethnic origin, religion, (4) sexual orientation, (5) social status, and (6) world view.
 A mnemonic acronym is used to check for five bias indicators and identify potential hate crimes.

 The introduction of the new recording system was accompanied by large-scale training efforts for police officers.
 Those trained to train their peers also serve as focal points for civil society organizations and victim support organizations.
 The focal points also receive a regular newsletter providing updates on recent local, regional and national hate crime data, new developments and legal advice on each protected group in order to improve the quality of data.

 The interfaces of the MoI/police and Ministry of Justice (MoJ) databases are synchronized so that the flagged hate crime data are also visible to prosecutors once the investigation reports are sent.
 The MoJ and MoI have further implemented an "identifier" for hate crimes ("VM" for Vorurteilsmotiv) in the police database (PAD) and in the judicial database (VJ and ELiAs) to enable the flagging of bias motivation.
 PAD is synchronized with VJ and ELiAs, so that the identifier is automatically transferred from one database to another.
 Prosecutors and the court can also carry out independent checks for bias motivation and initiate entries in the judicial files.
 This facilitates a statistical evaluation of hate crimes by bias motivation.
-However, while in PAD the bias motivations are broken down by categories such as age, gender and social status, etc., the corresponding interface in VJ and ELiAs only transfers the identifier "VM", but not a particular bias motivation.
-There is, however, the technical possibility to introduce further subcategories of the "VM" identifier in the future.
+However, while in PAD the bias motivations are broken down by categories such as age, gender, social status, etc., the corresponding interface in VJ and ELiAs only transfers the identifier "VM", but not a particular bias motivation.
+However, a technical adaptation of the judicial databases is currently in progress, so that subcategories of bias motivation will also be visible in the judicial databases in the near future.

 Every prosecutor and judge should use the identifier "VM" when registering an offence with bias motivation.
 The data warehouse regularly generates reports and special evaluations based on the available raw data, if required.
 The accompanying introductory decree regarding the identifier "VM" in the MoJ's judicial database was issued for the public prosecution and courts in March 2021.
 Aggregated statistics are accessible for judicial administration.
 If another authority requires access to the data and there is a legal basis for this demand, access can be granted.
 The access can be restricted and the raw data are generally not publicly accessible, although statistics can be made available upon request.